Getting Support For Trichotillomania

 We are a safe place for victims of Trichotillomania

-At Primp, we are a safe place for victims who feel hopeless.
-They can come to us and feel comfortable and understood.
+At Primp Salon in Minneapolis, we are a safe place for victims who feel hopeless.
+You can come to us and feel comfortable and understood.
 We want to alleviate our clients’ frustration and isolation, offer help and real hope.
 There are many cosmetic solutions to help sufferers of Trichotillomania, including beautiful human hair wigs that give you a perfectly natural look, and help break the cycle of hair pulling.

 Our private room makes hair loss victims feel comfortable